octo-technology/OpenTezos/docs/michelson/tutorial.md

 #### Accessing element of a map

-The `GET` instruction allows to access to an element inside a map.
+The `GET` instruction allows access to an element inside a map.
 It returns an optional value to be checked with an `IF_SOME` instruction.

 The following smart contract illustrates the usage of `GET`.
 The storage of this contract defines a map.
 This smart contract takes a key as the parameter and inserts a new element in the map if the key does not exist.
-In this case it assigns value 0 to the given key.
-Otherwise if the map possesses an element for the given key then it increments its associated value.
+In this case, it assigns value 0 to the given key.
+Or if the map possesses an element for the given key then it increments its associated value.

 ```js
 parameter string ;